LdDl/horizon/README.md

         osmconvert -h
         ```

 1. First of all (except previous step), you need to download road graph (OSM is most popular format, we guess).
-Notice: you must change bbox for your region.
+Notice: you must change bbox for your region (in this example we using central district of Moscow).
     ```shell
     wget 'https://overpass-api.de/api/map?bbox=37.5453,55.7237,37.7252,55.7837' -O map.osm
     ```